mk-16/intuitive-logger/README.md

  npm install intuitive-logger --save
 ~~~

- Given the following logs im can you determine what are the sorting algorithms?
+ Given the following logs can you determine what are the sorting algorithms?
 ##  LOG #1
   ~~~
   {
   name: 'guessSort1',
   date: '2024-08-20T21:54:46.282Z',
   stack: '*********',
   kind: 'method',